Oxymetaphoric/milestone_project_1/README.md

 4. Menu links should collapse into a burger on small breakpoints
 5. Nav should either be sticky to the top of the viewport or spawn a 'return to top' link when not visible
-6. Breadcrumbs beneath main nav indicating current position on site (eg: home > Contact Us )
+6. Breadcrumbs beneath main nav indicating current position on site (eg: _Home > Contact Us_ )

 The **Footer** should contain the following elements:

 1. Copyright information
 2. Social Links
 3. Link to Privacy Policy
+4. Link to Contact Us page

 ---